Estimating the Intensive Margin Effect in Panel Data Settings: Conclusion and extensions

 This paper focuses on the two-group, two-period case.
-However, most applications involve multiple pre- and post-treatment periods.
-Incorporating this information is essential for testing the identification assumptions and gaining a deeper understanding of the policy's impacts.
-Additionally, many policies are implemented in a staggered fashion.
-While the proposed methodology can be smoothly extended to the multiple groups, multiple periods setting through the estimation and aggregation of pairwise comparisons \parencite{callaway_difference--differences_2021,sun_estimating_2021}, a more ambitious and valuable direction for research would be to integrate it with doubly robust estimators that combine outcome modeling with propensity score weighting \parencite{arkhangelsky_doubly_2022, santanna_doubly_2020}.
+However, many applications involve multiple pre- and post-treatment periods.
+Incorporating this information is essential for both assessing the identification assumptions and gaining a deeper understanding of the policy's impacts.
+Moreover, many policies are implemented in a staggered fashion.
+While the proposed methodology can be smoothly extended to the multiple groups, multiple periods setting through the estimation and aggregation of pairwise comparisons \parencite{athey_identification_2006,sun_estimating_2021}, a more ambitious and valuable direction for research would be to integrate it with doubly robust estimators that combine outcome modeling with propensity score weighting \parencite{arkhangelsky_doubly_2022, santanna_doubly_2020}.
+Another promising direction for future research is the extension to time-varying estimands, as proposed by \textcite{comment_survivor_2025,lin_longitudinal_2008}, which may be particularly policy-relevant in dynamic settings.

-This paper abstracts from the role of covariates.
-However, they have substantial potential to strengthen the identification strategy in two ways.
-First, incorporating covariates could tighten the bounds, making them more informative.
-Second, conditioning assumptions on covariates could increase their credibility and robustness, providing a more reliable foundation for the analysis.

-One limitation of the proposed methodology is that the derived bounds may not be informative.
-The lower the proportion of AO units, the wider the bounds.
-Even when this proportion is close to 1, some outcome distributions can still lead to wide bounds.
+One limitation of the proposed methodology is that the derived bounds may be uninformative.
+In general, lower proportions of Always-Observed units lead to wider bounds, and even when this proportion is close to one, certain outcome distributions may still generate wide identification regions.
 Adopting a Bayesian perspective may help infer where the target estimand is most likely to lie within the bounds.

-Finally, this paper relaxes the monotonicity assumptions while maintaining the point identification of principal strata proportions.
-This extension may also be of interest in experimental settings.
-Nevertheless, it relies on the existence of multiple sources of sample selection.
-Furthermore, it keeps the monotonicity assumption for each of the available sources.
-Exploring ways to further relax the monotonicity assumption while obtaining informative bounds remains a promising avenue for future research.
+Another approach is to tighten the bounds by incorporating covariates, as discussed in Appendix~\ref{ap:ext_covariates}.
+Under treatment unconfoundedness, covariate-adjusted bounds are weakly tighter than unadjusted bounds \parencite{grilli_nonparametric_2008, mealli_using_2013, lee_training_2009, long_sharpening_2013}.
+However, in the setting studied here, where treatment is confounded and covariate distributions can differ substantially across groups, there is no guarantee that covariate adjustment will tighten the bounds.
+Determining whether, how, and which covariates should be included in panel data settings remains an important topic for future research.